Exhaust port repair tool

 1. The cylinder may be left on the engine for the repair, though it is better to remove it.
 If the cylinder is removed, there is no chance the aluminum shavings could find their way into the engine and cause damage.
 Also, you can use a drill press and hold the cylinder in a vise to secure it better.
 If the cylinder remains on the engine, be certain to orient the engine so that the exhaust port is facing down AND the piston is at the TDC position.

 The exhaust port below had some damage that was caused by the steel exhaust pipe.
 Note the small ridge.
-The ridge can prevent the exhaust pipe and exhaust flange gasket from sealing properly.
+The ridge can prevent the exhaust pipe and the copper gasket from sealing properly.

-2. If the exhaust port studs are not present, screw them fully into the holes in the cylinder.
+2. If the exhaust port studs are not present, install them.
 Slide the included spacers onto the studs.
-The too must not touch the spacers during operation.
-It may be necessary to cut the spacers lengthwise so that the cutting edge of the tool misses.
+The tool must not touch the spacers during operation.
+It may be necessary to cut the spacers lengthwise so that the cutting edge of the tool misses them.

 3. Attach the tool to the exhaust port as shown.
 Make sure that the aluminum spacers are not touched by the cutting edges of the tool.
 Before tightening the nuts, push the tool shaft and cutter firmly into the exhaust port and hold it.
 This will better align the cutting tool with the existing hole so that only a minimum of cylinder head material will be removed.
 Tighten the nuts to 6-8 Nm.